List of The Hunger Games characters: Primrose Everdeen

 Primrose "Prim" Everdeen is Katniss's younger sister.
 She is 12 years old in The Hunger Games and has blonde hair and blue eyes.
 Kind and compassionate, Prim is a skilled healer, a pupil of her mother.
 In Mockingjay, Prim is chosen by District 13 to train as a doctor.
 The events of Catching Fire and Mockingjay force Prim to become more solemn and mature beyond her 13 years.
 Katniss states that Prim is "the only person I'm certain I love".

-At the Reaping for the 74th Hunger Games, Prim is chosen by lottery as the female "representative" of District 12.
+At the Reaping for the 74th Hunger Games, Prim is chosen by lottery as the female "tribute" of District 12.
 Katniss volunteers to and takes her place.
 Before Katniss leaves for the Capitol, Prim makes her promise to try hard to win, and Katniss agrees.
 This promise guides many of Katniss's actions, and Katniss's sacrifice makes her symbolically popular in the Capitol, prompting Johanna to note that the Capitol cannot afford to threaten Prim to get to Katniss because of the potential outcry.

-In Mockingjay, President Alma Coin, head-of-state in District 13 and de-facto political leader of all the rebelling districts, sends Prim as a casualty nurse into the final battle against the Capitol.
+In "Mockingjay", President Alma Coin, head-of-state in District 13 and de facto political leader of all the rebelling districts, sends Prim as a casualty nurse into the final battle against the Capitol.
 Prim is one of many medics that rush in to aid survivors when a Capitol-marked hovercraft bombs a group of Capitol children huddled outside the gates of the Presidential palace.
 Katniss calls out a warning as the disguised bombs fall, and in her final moments, Prim spots Katniss and speaks her name.

 Prim's death sends Katniss into a deep depression, leaving her unable to speak or interact with anyone for a time, her spirit nearly broken by the loss.
-As he awaits execution, an imprisoned President Snow tells Katniss the rebels were in fact behind the bombing and made it resemble the work of the Capitol and timed a second explosion to kill the medical corps assisting the first round of survivors.
-This leads Katniss to kill Coin instead of Snow, repaying Coin for her leading role in Prim's death.
+As President Snow awaits execution, he tells Katniss the rebels were in fact behind the bombing and made it resemble the work of the Capitol and timed a second explosion to kill the medical corps assisting the first round of survivors.
+This leads Katniss to kill Coin instead of Snow, after realizing that President Coin was also a dictator who disguised herself as a liberator.

 Buttercup, Prim's beloved cat, held a strong mutual dislike toward Katniss for years, but was so loyal to Prim that he journeyed from District 12 to District 13 to find Prim after the bombings, and back to 12 again at the war's end, hoping to find her a second time.
 Buttercup and Katniss ultimately united in their grief over losing Prim, with Buttercup taking to guarding Katniss at night.
 Peeta decided to plant primrose in the garden outside their house in the former Victor's Village, the smell of which was briefly intolerable to Katniss due to the plant's association with her sister, but ultimately, she found comfort in the flowers' presence and valued the deep affection and understanding which led Peeta to plant them.